Go Back

 • Place the potatoes on a kitchen towel to get rid of excess oil.

-• Add the aubergines into the same pan and cook them until softened and slightly browned.
-They will absorb a lot of oil so don't be tempted to add extra oil to the pan.
+• Add the eggplants to the same pan and cook them until softened and slightly browned.
+They will absorb a lot of oil, so don't be tempted to add extra oil to the pan.

 • Remove them on a kitchen towel to get rid of excess oil.